 Welcome to the Stoke Gabriel Community Land Trust

-Hello, we’re a group of people living in Stoke Gabriel, with jobs and families here.
+We are a group of people living in Stoke Gabriel, with jobs and families here.
 We’ve come together to find an answer to the lack of genuinely affordable housing in the village.
-To do this we’ve formed the Stoke Gabriel Community Land Trust (SGCLT) this is a Community Benefit Society – run for the benefit of the community with all profits re-invested back in the community.
-We may have been quiet, but we have not been idle!
+To do this we’ve formed the Stoke Gabriel Community Land Trust (SGCLT), which is a Community Benefit Society – run for the benefit of the community with any profits re-invested back in the community.

 Our vision is to provide much needed homes for people on a low to middle income, who live, work and have family connections in Stoke Gabriel.
 These are for people who fall in the gap between being able to buy on the open market and being eligible for housing association properties.